Nelson Puailihau the Ambassador of Aloha Moloka'i, Hawaii

 We had a big haul and it took both of us together to carry our fish back to his condo.
 His condo was a fisherman’s condo with cutting boards, buckets, and knives for processing all types of sea creatures.
 We both stripped out of our gear and took hot showers and began to clean fish for hours into the morning.
 Nelson drank coffee the entire time and told stories of fishing in times past.
 It was clear I had passed his test.
 He said I far exceeded his expectations and that he had never seen anything like it.
 He was completely shocked when I took the lead and began to pick fish so smoothly and then when I bit down on the head of the first bonefish he knew I was a true fisherwoman.

 “Soon,” he said, “I will take you to fish for crabs and I have never taken anyone fishing for crabs.”

 Squids and crabs.
 Teacher and apprentice

-As Nelsons apprentice I observed his schedule and adjusted mine to his.
-The first thing Nelson would do everyday was sing.
-He would go out and watch the morning sunrise from a bench in front of the condos and he would sing at the top of his lungs belting out all sorts of tunes from the depths of his unique soul.
-He sang everyday he told me because it was good for his soul and he had to care for his soul and do what made him happy regardless if others appreciated his wild tone or not.
-His second practice of soul nurturing was going into the ocean everyday for his healing as he called it.
+As Nelson's apprentice, I observed his schedule and adjusted mine to his.
+First, each morning he would go out and watch the morning sunrise from a bench in front of the condos and sing at the top of his lungs belting out all sorts of tunes from the depths of his unique soul.
+He sang every day he told me because it was good for his spirit and he had to do what made him happy regardless if others appreciated his wild tone or not.
+His second practice of soul nurturing was going into the ocean daily for his healing as he called it.